The 2021 Credit Score Guide – Chapter Two

-In this article, we give an in-depth explanation of credit scores, credit ratings and what data your credit file contains.
-Understanding these key aspects can help you increase your credit score and access financial products.
-Below you’ll find all you need to know about:
+In this chapter, we give an in-depth explanation of credit scores, credit ratings and what data your credit file contains.
+Understanding these key aspects will help you know what you need to improve so that you can maintain access to financial products, even during recessions and economic downturns.

 - How your credit score isn’t a ‘magical’ number